rust-lang/rfcs/text/0000-implicit-drop-warning.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-TODO: This section is not yet written

-## Corner cases
+There is a new trait `core::marker::Destruct`, which supports `#[derive(Destruct)]`.

+Whenever a value is dropped, a constraint is added that the type of that value should implement `Destruct`.

+*Unlike other traits*, when a `T: Destruct` constraint fails, we produce a warning rather than an error.
+(Note, currently we automatically succeed on constraints of the form `T: Destruct`.)

 ### Types with no drop glue but that do not implement `Destruct`.

-Even if no component of the type implements `Drop`, so there is no drop glue for the type, the compiler must still produce an error if a type that does not implement `Destruct` is to be dropped.
+Even if no component of the type implements `Drop`, so there is no drop glue for the type, the compiler should still produce a warning if a type that does not implement `Destruct` is to be dropped.
 This impacts [the algorithm for elaborating open drops](https://rustc-dev-guide.rust-lang.org/mir/drop-elaboration.html#open-drops), which says "Fields whose type does not have drop glue are automatically Dead and need not be considered during the recursion."
 In this proposal, only fields that do not have drop glue but do implement `Destruct` can be automatically dead.

 This only applies if the computation of when to emit a warning happens during this algorithm.
 I believe `rustc` currently has a separate pass for `const Drop` checking, which might be a better place to extend to include this feature.